The Magic Strings of Frankie Presto: Plot

-Franceso “Frankie” Presto was born in Villarreal, Province of Castellón, Spain in August 1936 during the Spanish Civil War in Saint Paschal Church when the church was being raided.
-To keep him quiet, his mother, Carmencita, sang “Lagrima” by Francisco Tárrega.
-She died draped in a nun’s tunic while the nun present at the time took him in.
+Franceso "Frankie" Presto was born in Villarreal, Province of Castellón, Spain in August 1936 during the Spanish Civil War in Saint Paschal Church when the church was being raided.
+To keep him quiet, his mother, Carmencita, sang "Lagrima" by Francisco Tárrega.
+She died draped in a nun's tunic while the nun present at the time took him in.
 He was thrown into the Mijares River because he kept crying.

 Marcus Belgrave says that Frankie saved a girl's life who had a knife pressed up to her throat by stunning the audience by playing quickly.
-He swears that one of the strings of Frankie’s guitar had turned blue.
+He swears that one of the strings of Frankie's guitar had turned blue.

 After Frankie was thrown in the river, a hairless dog pulls him where he is found by Baffa Rubio, an owner of a sardine factory who raises him as his own.
 When Frankie turned five, his vision started to get worse as water from the river infected his eyes, so Baffa got him to learn music as he could work without vision.
-The music school rejects and is instead taught by a blind guitarist called El Maestro.
-To protect his feelings, Baffa lies about Frankie’s mother and instead gives Frankie a picture of his sister.
+The music school rejects him, and he is instead taught by a blind guitarist called El Maestro.
+To protect his feelings, Baffa lies about Frankie's mother and instead gives Frankie a picture of his sister.
 When Frankie is around six, he climbs up a tree and watches the military bury six bodies with a girl named Aurora.
 He sings to her with his guitar and falls in love.
 Upon returning home, he finds that his house has been raided and his father missing.
 El Maestro finds out that Baffa was taken prisoner after some workers say that he was a socialist.
 Baffa instructs him to send the boy to America with his sister and tells him where to find 600,000 pesetas.
 El Maestro takes Alberto, a conga player, to retrieve the money.
 They send Frankie on a boat by bribing sailors after El Maestro gives him his guitar, the six magic strings and lets him perform an American song in public.
 After the boat leaves, Alberto takes the rest of the money and pushes El Maestro into the ocean.
 It is revealed that Frankie is the biological son of Elmaestro (Carlos Andres Presto).
 The magic strings were given to Carmencita by the gypsy, Ceferino Giménez Malla.